 Deposits with offshore banks, such as those in the Channel Islands, also normally pay interest with no tax deducted.
-But the income is taxable in the UK if you are domiciled here and will need to be reported to HMRC.
+Unless you benefit from the Foreign Income and Gains (FIG) tax regime, the income is taxable in the UK and will need to be reported to HMRC.
 Even if you do not report overseas interest to HMRC, there is a good chance that the bank or deposit-taker will report it under the global Common Reporting Standard requirements.
 In a 2024 statistical release, HMRC revealed it had received over seven million foreign financial account reports in 2018.